OFFLINE-GmbH/oc-gdpr-plugin/README.md

 ### `consentManager` component

-Place this component on your layout, page or partial file to display the Klaro!
+Place this component on your layout, page or partial to display the Klaro!
 Consent Manager.

 ```twig
 {% component 'consentManager' %}